n3oltd/N3O.Umbraco/README.md

 The solution includes a demo site that both illustrates much of the functionality and also provides a useful starting point for building new sites.
 The easiest way to get started is to run the `DemoSite.Web` project in the solution, follow the Umbraco install wizard and then navigate to *Settings / uSync*.
 From here import *Settings* first, followed by *Content*.
 This will create all of the demo data types, content types and demo content.

 ## Functionality
+#### Donations
+Provides a pluggable architecture for a shopping cart, checkout and receipts.

 #### Email
 Provides a pluggable architecture for email delivery such as via SMTP or SendGrid.